natebrennand/twitter_stream_mining/README.md

 To Run
 =====================

-	// Fill out the credentials_template.py with your credentials and rename "credentials.py"
+	// Fill out the credentials.py with your credentials
-	// While in the directory
+	// While in the directory:
 	virtualenv --no-site-packages .
 	pip install -r requirements.txt
 	python stream.py